The Ultimate Guide to Birmingham Pumpkin Patches

 Griffin Farm of West Blocton

 Griffin Farm of West Blocton, about an hour west of Birmingham, opens their pumpkin season on October 1st and continues the fall fun each weekend in October.
-Admission is $10 per person ages two and up, but there is so much included: bouncy houses, swings, slides, a hayride, and more!
+There is an admission fee per person ages two and up, but there is so much included: bouncy houses, swings, slides, a hayride, and more!
 They also have a zip line and a rock climbing wall, and the first climb or ride is included in the admission price.

 4D Farm